Meta-KD: A Meta Knowledge Distillation Framework for Language Model Compression across Domains: Conclusion and Future Work

-In this work, we propose the Meta-KD framework to distill PLMs across domains, which consisting of two stages: meta-teacher learning and meta-distillation.
-We conduct extensive experiments on two widely-used public multi-domain datasets with respect to natural language inference task and text classification task.
-Experiments results confirm the effectiveness of Meta-KD and also show the capability of Meta-KD in few-shot and zero-shot learning settings.
+In this work, we propose the Meta-KD framework which consists of meta-teacher learning and meta distillation to distill PLMs across domains.
+Experiments on two widely-adopted public multi-domain datasets show that Meta-KD can train a meta-teacher to digest knowledge across domains to help better teach in-domain students.
+Quantitative evaluations confirm the effectiveness of Meta-KD and also show the capability of Meta-KD in the settings where the training data is scarce i.e. there is no or few in-domain data.
+In the future, we will examine the generalization capability of Meta-KD in other application scenarios and apply other meta-learning techniques to KD for PLMs.